 A producer may be eligible to receive cost-share funding for practice failures or damage to a practice resulting from an irreversible Extreme Act of Nature such as a flood, drought, fire, hurricane or tornado in order to assist with the costs of the necessary repairs to ensure the practice is fully functioning.
 The practice must have been certified and the failure or damage due to the EAN must have occurred during the lifespan requirement of the practice in order for the producer to be eligible for funding.
-If the failure or damage occurs during the Program Year in which the practice was funded and certified, the participant must wait until the next fiscal year to apply for additional funds.

 Practice failures or damage that results from other causes are not eligible for cost-share funding unless specifically authorized in the practice specification.
-Failures or damages that occur to practices that are the result of a lack of routine maintenance are also not eligible to receive costshare funding.
+Failures or damages that occur to practices that are the result of a lack of routine maintenance are also not eligible to receive cost-share funding.
 Routine maintenance is the responsibility of the applicant for the lifespan of the practice.